Intangibles Assets (Notes)

 Intangible assets include customer relationships, trade names, developed technology, product licensing rights, and other intangibles.
 Intangible assets with determinable lives are amortized over their estimated useful lives.
 Intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 Determination of recoverability is based on an estimate of undiscounted future cash flows resulting from the use of the asset and its eventual disposition.
 If the carrying amount of an asset exceeds its estimated future undiscounted cash flows, an impairment loss is recorded for the excess of the asset’s carrying amount over its fair value.

 During the quarter ended September 30, 2020, the Company determined there were indications of impairment on the intangible assets primarily due to the duration of the COVID-19, which have delayed construction projects impacting the amount and timing of revenue.
 The Company performed the recoverability test described above and concluded the carrying amounts were recoverable.
-The Company concluded it was not necessary to perform a recoverability test during the quarter ended December 31, 2020.
-There was no intangible asset impairment during the nine months ended December 31, 2020, or the nine months ended December 31, 2019.
+There was no intangible asset impairment during the six months ended September 30, 2020, or the six months ended September 30, 2019.

 The Company amortizes intangible assets with finite lives using either a straight line method or the consumption period based on expected cash flows from the underlying intangible asset, with an initial range from 2 to 10 years.